mjcrouch/vscode-perforce/README.md

 If you install this extension, please uninstall or disable `slevesque.perforce` to prevent issues with duplicate icons.

 If you are installing for the first time, Proceed to [the setup section](#Setup) for setup instructions.

-If you have a working setup from the old extension, it will probably continue to work.
+If you have a working setup from the old extension, it will almost certainly continue to work.
+If for any reason your setup stops working after switching over, please check [the migration guide](MIGRATION.md) for more help.

 ## What's included?